 Enneagram tests are usually taken in classroom or workplace settings to understand the different personalities of the students or employees.
-The Enneagram for business can be extremely helpful because the needs of employees will be better understood by the management or HR of the company.
+The Enneagram for business can be extremely helpful because the needs of employees can be better understood by the management or HR of the company.

 A Quick Review Of The Enneagram For Business Leaders